LeonMeister5/ring_signature_SE6018_project/README.md

 Padding 0 in the front is really f****** import. m > n in rsa will lead to fatal error.
 This issue stop me from sleeping til 3am.

 # rsa_generation.py
 Generate 3 users' N, p, q, d, e, rewrite into 3 txt files.
+In the latest version, I fixed rsa generation failure issue.
+I check whether the p, q, e pairs is valid by perfoming ring signature, and regenerate when it fails.
+So the ring signature will be always valid.
+This makes generating speed 1.5 times slower, but 100% correct.

 # calculate_x2.py
 Calculate x2, given 3 users' RSA keys.